-- Monitoring in Accelerate - Configuring tags for EC2 instances in Accelerate - Managing tags for patch management in Accelerate - Managing tags for backups in Accelerate
+- Monitoring in Accelerate

+- Configuring tags for EC2 instances in Accelerate

+- Managing tags for backups in Accelerate

 Monitoring in Accelerate

 AMS Accelerate monitors supported resources for health, availability, and reliability.
 For more information about this service offering, see Monitoring and event management in AMS Accelerate.